Intelligent-Systems-Phystech/GeometricDeepLearning/README.md

-# mmp2021
+# GeometricDeepLearning

-A project with student reports
+Project with student reports on the Geometric Deep Learning course